LaunchCodeEducation/data-analysis-curriculum/content/appendices/terminal-commands/_index.md

 weight = 999
 +++

-As mentioned in the terminal chapter, the essence of the command line is text.
+As mentioned in the Terminal readings in the "How to Write and Run Code" chapter, the essence of the command line is text.
 Since this is quite different from how many may be used to using their computers, this tutorial is meant to help you picture how your machine is responding when you input common commands into the terminal.